interlink-hq/interlink-kubernetes-plugin/README.md

 # InterLink Kubernetes Plugin

-[InterLink](https://intertwin-eu.github.io/interLink/) plugin to extend the capabilities of existing Kubernetes clusters, enabling them to offload workloads to another remote cluster.
+[InterLink](https://intertwin-eu.github.io/interLink/) plugin to extend the capabilities of *local* Kubernetes clusters, enabling them to offload workloads to other *remote* clusters.
 This is particularly useful for distributing workloads across multiple clusters for better resource utilization and fault tolerance.